beatcoinpl/Private-API/README.md

 ```

-If cancel is succed you will see your balance.
+If you see your balance, the order was successfully canceled